Kilmarnock F.C.: UEFA Cup

+2007 and 2012 Scottish League Cup finals

-Kilmarnock reached the 2007 Scottish League Cup Final, but suffered a 5–1 defeat in the final by Hibernian.
+Kilmarnock reached the 2007 Scottish League Cup final, but suffered a 5–1 defeat in the final by Hibernian.
 After selling Steven Naismith to Rangers for a club-record fee in August 2007, Killie struggled in the 2007–08 Scottish Premier League, finishing in 11th place with 40 points.
 In January 2010, Kilmarnock were second bottom of the 2009–10 Scottish Premier League, with last placed Falkirk just two points behind.
 On 11 January 2010, Jim Jefferies left the club by "mutual consent" and Jimmy Calderwood was appointed manager.
 Kilmarnock then achieved a first win in nine years against Celtic.
 Continued poor form, however, meant a final day showdown at Rugby Park with Falkirk for SPL survival.
 Kilmarnock began the game with a two-point advantage over their rivals and a goalless draw on the day was good enough to secure top-flight football for another year.
 They ended the season with just 33 points, their worst points finish in the SPL.

 After Calderwood left at the end of the season, Mixu Paatelainen was appointed manager for the next two years with an option for a third.
 Despite being the favourites for relegation that season, Kilmarnock finished the season in fifth position.
 Paatelainen left the club to become manager of Finland and his assistant Kenny Shiels was appointed manager.
-Kilmarnock progressed to the 2012 Scottish League Cup Final with wins against Queen of the South, East Fife and Ayr United in an Ayrshire derby at Hampden.
-Kilmarnock won the League Cup for the first time, as they defeated Celtic 1–0 in the final; Dieter van Tornhout scored the only goal six minutes from time, with goalkeeper Cammy Bell named Man of the Match.
+Kilmarnock progressed to the 2012 Scottish League Cup final with wins against Queen of the South, East Fife and Ayr United in an Ayrshire derby at Hampden.
+Kilmarnock won the League Cup for the first time, as they defeated Celtic 1–0 in the final; Dieter Van Tornhout scored the only goal six minutes from time, with goalkeeper Cammy Bell named Man of the Match.
 In June 2013, after three years at Kilmarnock, manager Kenny Shiels was sacked by chairman Michael Johnston after a "mutual agreement" between the two.